 Sales subject to the fee

-The fee applies to new tires you sell for use on nearly all self-propelled or towed vehicles that qualify to be registered under the Vehicle and Traffic Law including:
+The fee applies to new tires you sell in New York State for use on nearly all self-propelled or towed vehicles that qualify to be registered under the Vehicle and Traffic Law including:

-- low-speed vehicles having a maximum performance speed of more than 20 but not more than 25 miles per hour
+- low-speed vehicles having a maximum performance speed of more than 20 but not more than 25 miles per hour; and

 - limited-use motorcycles having a maximum performance speed of 40 miles per hour

-The fee also applies to new tires you sell with a new or used vehicle, including spare tires, whether they are full-size or for emergency use only.
+The fee also applies to new tires you sell in New York State with a new or used vehicle, including spare tires, whether they are full-size or for emergency use only.

-The waste tire management fee does not apply to recapped or used tires.
-It also does not apply to mail-order, phone-order, or Internet sales.
+The waste tire management fee does not apply to sales of recapped or used tires.
+It also does not apply to mail-order, phone-order, or internet sales.

-The following sales of new tires aren't subject to the waste tire management fee:
+The following sales of new tires are not subject to the waste tire management fee:

-- limited dividend housing companies exempt under section 93(1) of the Private Housing Finance Law; and
+- Sales to limited dividend housing companies exempt under section 93(1) of the Private Housing Finance Law;

-- nonprofit property and casualty insurance companies exempt under section 6707 of the Insurance Law.
+- Sales to nonprofit property and casualty insurance companies exempt under section 6707 of the Insurance Law;

 Who must pay the fee on tires sold for use on leased or rented vehicles

-The lessor of a vehicle is responsible for paying the fee at the time they purchase the vehicle.
+The lessor of a vehicle is responsible for paying the fee when he or she purchases a vehicle to lease or rent to customers.

-The purchaser of the tires is responsible for paying the fee at the time they purchase new replacement tires for a leased or rented vehicle.
+The purchaser of the tires is responsible for paying the fee when he or she purchases new replacement tires for a leased or rented vehicle.
+Therefore, if a lessee purchases new replacement tires for a leased vehicle, he or she is responsible for paying the fee.

 Reporting periods and due dates